aofarrel/BYOD-to-Terra/full_documentation.md

 [Please see Google's documentation.](https://cloud.google.com/migrate/compute-engine/docs/4.8/how-to/migrate-aws-to-gcp/migrating-aws-vms)

 ## Bucket-to-Compute
 Now that your data is on the system, let's discuss how to actually use it.
-The route you take depends on whether you want to run a WDL workflow on your files, or to run something within a Jupyter notebook on yur files.
+The route you take depends on whether you want to run a WDL workflow on your files, or to run something within a Jupyter notebook on your files.

 ### Situation A: WDL workflow using gs:// URI
+Using the Google Cloud Bucket address that your files now reside in, you can simply enter that address as an input into your workflow.
+[Terra's pipeling documentation](https://support.terra.bio/hc/en-us/articles/360026521831-Configure-a-workflow-to-process-your-data#h_d8435f57-4713-40c5-b5af-150f1872057f) explains how this is done.
+Remember, you can click on a file in Terra's data section to view it's full GCS address by just examining the `gsutil cp` command provided.

 ### Situation B: WDL workflow by creating data tables with the BYOD suite